Must-Read Guide to Online Reputation Management

 If you’re able to solve an unhappy customer’s issue after seeing a negative review, it’s completely reasonable to ask if they would either remove the review or update it to reflect that the issue was resolved.
 Even if the unwanted search result still appears, it’ll be better to find an updated review where the situation was taken care of..
 For the most part, a happy customer won’t have an issue with you asking them to update or remove a bad review.

-Positive reviews are something to be proud of, so show them off!
+Entrepreneurship can be difficult, but positive reviews make it all worthwhile.
+So be sure to show them off!
 By sharing links to positive reviews on your social networks, your website, blog posts, or testimonial section of your website, you can increase the chances of it being indexed higher within search results.
 This, in turn, can help push negative reviews further down in favor of the positive ones you’re sharing.
+In addition, posting positive reviews is great for motivating employees and maintaining an uplifting and supportive company culture.

-If you really want to dominate the results when someone searches your business on Google, provide enough indexable content to do so!
+As a small business owner, you can dominate the results when someone searches your business on Google if you provide enough indexable content to do so!
 By starting a blog for your brand, your posts will provide another link for Google to add to its search results.
+It also has the additional bonus of helping to develop your own thought leadership within your field.

 Want even more pages to populate when your brand is searched on Google?
 Be sure that you’ve added your website to all of your social network accounts!
 This may seem like a simple task (and it is) but if you’ve made your Facebook, Twitter, Instagram, LinkedIn and other social platform accounts “official” by adding your URL to your profiles, search engines will index them.
 Little tricks like this can make a big impact on what’s actually shown in search results.